 Although owning rental property can be a great investment, an investor may decide to sell because of a changing market or becoming tired of being a landlord.

 However, once you have allowed others to live in your home, they become an important consideration for the property’s future.
-That’s right—the tenants who allowed you to pay your mortgage NC rental property may very possibly prevent you from cashing in when the time comes.
+That’s right—the tenants who allowed you to pay the mortgage on your NC rental property may prevent you from cashing in when the time comes.

 Fortunately, there are approaches to handle the tenant-landlord relationship through this difficult period.
 Continue reading for some helpful hints on how to sell an occupied house with renters living in it!